Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Scott Sporte: We started out as the lender in the Integration Initiative.
 About two years as a lender in the Integration Initiative, we became the sponsors and added Brad Frost, who was the key staff person working on the program.
 He helped lead our efforts on the ground to build a strategy around both lending and community engagement in Detroit…So we went from being sort of an outsider doing transactions and gradually moved into a place where we had become fully invested and fully present in the city.

-Melinda Clemons: As community development organizations, we have a mission to be equitable.
-So we need to serve the communities in which we work because we have control over the process.
-We can ensure that resources are delivered inclusively.
+Melinda Clemons: As community development organizations, we need to serve the communities in which we work because we have control over the process and wee can ensure that resources are properly delivered.
 Once we got knee-deep in the work, it was clear that there was so much more we needed to do.
 And commercial real estate was a fairly new market segment for Capital Impact, but because of the need, they really doubled down and they did more lending than they had anticipated in that field, which really helped spur economic growth in the city.

 Ian Wiesner: The Capital Magnet Fund, which was a grant from the CDFI Fund, was really our first foray into affordable housing in Detroit.
 Prior to that, we really hadn’t done income-restricted, affordable housing.
 We were really doing more mixed-income, multi-family development.
 That was a really important tool because we knew that we needed to be focused on greater affordability.
 The Capital Magnet Fund helped us do that.
 To date, we have used it to create more than 850 units of housing around Wayne County, including more than 250 units of housing for families earning 50 percent of the Area Median Income or below.